2001 European Grand Prix: Race

 The 67-lap race was held before between 100,000 and 150,000 spectators in the afternoon from 14:00 local time.
 (Note: Sources vary on the attendance, including 100,000, 142,000, and 150,000.)
 The conditions were dry, warm and sunny for the race.
 The air temperature ranged from 21 to 23 C and the track temperature was between 30 and 34 C; conditions were forecast to be constant, with a 20% chance of rain.
 Michael Schumacher, driving a spare Ferrari, came to a halt at the bottom of the hill at the Dunlop hairpin while on a reconnaissance lap due to a fuel pump failure.
 He commandeered a motor scooter back to the pit lane before it was closed and drove his racing car to the grid.
 Marques, from 22nd on the grid, stalled his Minardi car on the formation lap due to a launch control issue and had to start manually.
 Autosport wrote that race strategy would be concerned with limiting damage since inclement weather in the past two years and tyre degradation.

 When the five lights went out to begin the race, Ralf Schumacher started faster than Michael Schumacher because of his car's launch control system.
-Michael Schumacher's launch control system was not correctly tuned, thus he veered to the right to put Ralf Schumacher towards the pit lane barrier, keeping the race lead into the Castrol-S chicane when the latter had to decelerate to prevent a collision.
+Michael Schumacher's launch control system was not correctly tuned, thus he veered to the right to put Ralf Schumacher on the inside towards the pit lane barrier, keeping the race lead into the Castrol-S chicane as the latter had to decelerate to prevent a collision.
 Montoya maintained his grid position of third.
 Behind the leading trio, Barrichello made a slow start due to a launch control issue, dropping from fourth to seventh.
 Marques ran wide into the gravel trap at the Castrol-S chicane but returned to the racecourse unscathed.
 Verstappen, who started 19th, had the best start in the spare Arrows car after his race car developed a fuel pressure issue, moving up five positions to 14th.
 Irvine overtook Villeneuve for 11th.
 Michael Schumacher led Ralf Schumacher by 1.4 seconds at the end of the first lap, followed by Montoya, Coulthard, Häkkinen, and Trulli.

 Ralf Schumacher (pictured in 2002) was behind his brother for much of the race until he was penalised with a ten-second stop-and-go penalty for crossing the white line at the pit lane exit.